Language and Literacies Education MA

 • Responses to Faculty questions in the online admissions application: for detailed information on presenting research interests while answering the Faculty questions, applicants should visit the Language and Literacies in Education MA degree program web page.

 • Coursework.
-Students must complete 4.0 full-course equivalents (FCEs) or eight half courses as follows.
+Students must successfully complete a total of 4.0 full-course equivalents (FCEs) or eight half courses as follows.

-• A minimum of 2.0 FCEs in CTL 3000-level courses within the LLE program including CTL3001H Research Colloquium in Language and Literacies Education (0.5 FCE).
+• A minimum of 2.0 FCEs in CTL 3000-level courses within the LLE program including CTL3001H Research Colloquium in Language and Literacies Education.

 • A research methods course relevant to the topic of the thesis (0.5 FCE).
 Any of the following courses can fulfil this requirement: CTL1018H, CTL1041H, CTL1306H, CTL3033H, CTL3807H, APD1296H, APD3202H, JOI1287H, JOI1288H, JOI3228H, or SJE1905H.